learn-co-curriculum/dsc-statistical-methods-in-pandas-lab/README.md

 ## Introduction

-In this lesson you'll get some hands on experience using some of the key summary statistics methods in Pandas.
+In this lesson you'll get some hands-on experience using some of the key summary statistics methods in Pandas.

 ## Objectives:
 You will be able to: